The Life and Work of Alan Allbon

 A flight of wooden stairs led up to a small elevated cubicle-style office which was located at the former second floor level in one corner of the building.
 This was Alan Allbon’s design and business office.
 This “suspended office” arrangement saved some space on the main floor, which could thus be used in its entirety for manufacturing purposes.

 Thames Street has moved well up-market since Allbon's time there.
 Many of the buildings on the street have since been converted into riverside flats, restaurants or office space.
-The modest red brick building at 51 Thames Street, which may well be the one formerly occupied by Allbon, is today (2015) occupied by a branch office of A. A. Telecom Ltd.
+The modest red brick building at 51 Thames Street, which may well be the one formerly occupied by Allbon, was occupied at the time of writing (2015) by a branch office of A. A. Telecom Ltd.

 There's no doubt that the Allbon enterprise began quite modestly in terms of production capacity.
 Based upon reported serial numbers for the early products, the production figures achieved at this stage were seemingly comparable with, say, those for the Kemp workshops in Gravesend, Kent, which operated with a staff of three full-time employees (including owner Harold Kemp) plus one part-timer.
 It's always appeared doubtful that staffing levels at Allbon Engineering were any greater.
 Indeed, Kenneth Allbon has confirmed that to his certain knowledge his father never employed more than four additional workers at this location at any time.
 At the outset, staffing levels were doubtless even less.

 As a boy, Kenneth Allbon used to spend time hanging about the workshop during this period.
 He particularly recalls two of his father’s employees who were both named Mickey.
 One was always quite cleanly turned out, while the other invariably presented a grimy face and a grubby appearance to the world.
 Young Kenneth cheekily called them “Clean Mickey” and “Dirty Mickey” respectively!
 Apparently “Clean Mickey” promised to make Kenneth a model tram but never delivered, a slight which Kenneth still recalled when interviewed almost 70 years later in 2015!